Approximation and Convergence of Large Atomic Congestion Games: Introduction

-\subsection{Related literature}
+\subsection{Related Literature}

-Although the convergence of congestion games to nonatomic games has been considered in the past, most of the previous work assumed that players can split their weight over the available strategies. \citet{HauMar:N1985} were the first to deal with issues of convergence for atomic routing games.
-In a setting of splittable flows and elastic demands, they proved that when players corresponding to each OD pair are identically replicated $n$ times, in the limit when $n$ grows, the splittable equilibrium goes to the Wardrop equilibrium. \citet{Mil:MOR2000} studied the convergence of replicas of crowding games, \citet{JacWan:arXiv2018} considered splittable routing on parallel networks with heterogenous players, and \citet{JacWan:arXiv2019} studied the approximation of nonatomic aggregative games by a sequence of finite splittable games.
-Recently, \cite{Che:TEAC2014} defined altruism for nonatomic games by considering nonatomic games as the limit of sequences of atomic games. \citet{FelImmLucRouSyr:STOC2016} used ideas of $(\lambda,\mu)$-smoothness to study the convergence of the \acl{PoA} of atomic congestion games to the one of nonatomic games, when the number $\nplayers$ of players increases and their weight is $1/\nplayers$, and they show a multiplicative error of $1+o(1/\nplayers)$.
-Although we have not attempted it, it may be possible to extend those techniques to prove similar results on the convergence of the \acl{PoA} for heterogenous weights or stochastic participation.
-In this work, we provide approximation results for the flows themselves which is a stronger statement and therefore technically harder to accomplish.
-The convergence in flows implies the convergence of aggregated metrics such as the \acl{PoA}.
-The relation between Nash equilibria and a Wardrop-like notion of equilibrium in aggregative games with finitely many players, was also studied recently by \citet{PacGenParKamLyg:IEEETAC2019}.
-The first formalization of games with a continuum of players was due to \citet{Sch:JSP1973}, although some pitfalls in this formalization have been recently pointed out by \citet{CerMacSch:arXiv2020}.
+Convergence of weighted congestion games towards nonatomic games has been considered before, mainly for the case in which players can split their weight over the available strategies. \citet{HauMar:N1985} were the first to study such convergence issues.
+In a setting of atomic routing games with splittable flows and elastic demands, they proved that when players on each origin-destination (OD) pair are identically replicated $n$ times, in the limit when $n$ grows, the splittable equilibria converge towards Wardrop equilibria.
+More recently, \citet{JacWan:arXiv2018} considered splittable routing on parallel networks with heterogenous players, and \citet{JacWan:EJOR2022} studied the approximation of nonatomic aggregative games by a sequence of finite splittable games.
+Also the relation between Nash equilibria and a Wardrop-like notion of equilibrium in aggregative games with finitely many players, was studied by \citet{PacGenParKamLyg:IEEETAC2019}.